Ziggma Stock Scores.

 Our team has decades of experience working for leading global asset managers.

 Average annualised return of 18% vs. 10.3% for the S&P 500 (2011 – Nov 2020).

-- Capture a total of 32 KPIs over a multi-year observation span across the evaluation categories growth, profitability, valuation and financial position.
+Our methodology captures dozens of KPIs over a multi-year observation span across the categories growth, profitability, valuation and financial position.